 Career Pathways for High School Students

-If you are a high school student you may be eligible to take focused courses in your field of study that can be applied towards an associate's degree at JCCC and applied towards a bachelor's degree.
+If you are a high school student you may be eligible to take focused courses in your field of study that can be applied toward an associate degree at JCCC and toward a bachelor's degree.

 This program promotes the coordination of high school and postsecondary career programs, including advanced standing college credit options.

 How to get credit for high school career and technical education courses:

 Step 1: Do you attend school in any of the districts listed below?